Veterans Stadium: Soccer

 The stadium was the home field for the Philadelphia Atoms and the Philadelphia Fury, both North American Soccer League teams.
 The Fury drew 18,191 fans for their April 1, 1978, opener at the stadium which they lost 3–0 to the Washington Diplomats.
 The Fury averaged 8,279 per-match in 1978 NASL, 5,624 per-match in 1979 NASL, and 4,778 in the 1980 NASL seasons.
 The club was moved to Montreal in 1981 NASL season.

 The stadium hosted an exhibition match on August 2, 1991, between the U.S. National Team and English professional soccer club Sheffield Wednesday F.C.
 John Harkes played for Wednesday, the first American to play in the English Premier League.
 44,261 fans saw the U.S. score two second-half goals to defeat Sheffield Wednesday 2–0.

 Philadelphia established a bid committee to host matches for the 1994 World Cup which was to be played in the United States.
 Phillies president Bill Giles was on the Philadelphia bid committee and hoped to use Veterans Stadium for games.
 In addition to the challenge of installing a natural grass field for the games, FIFA would have required the Phillies to vacate the stadium for a month to allow for sufficient preparation time prior to the matches.
 Giles could only offer 17-days.
 The nine venues eventually chosen to host matches were all stadiums that did not host baseball games.

 Professional softball

 The Philadelphia Athletics of the American Professional Slo-Pitch League (APSPL) played their 1978 seasons at Veterans Stadium.

 High school football

 Veterans Stadium hosted Philadelphia's City Title high-school football championship game from 1973 to 1977 and in 1979.
 The series was suspended in 1980.
 With the entry of the Philadelphia Catholic League into what is now PIAA District XII (which was formed when the Public League joined the PIAA in 2002), the "City Title Game" was restored in 2008.

 Professional wrestling

 The only professional wrestling event held in Veterans Stadium was NWA/Jim Crockett Promotions The Great American Bash on July 1, 1986, with an attendance of 10,900.
 The event was the start of a 14-city summer tour.

 Concerts

-The stadium hosted many stadium concerts, by famous artists of many different genres.
-Madonna brought her Who's That Girl World Tour to Veterans Stadium in 1987.
-The last show at the stadium was Bon Jovi on July 26, 2003.